Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_allerhande.md

 # Allerhande

-<p>Allerhande is the free magazine of Holland&#8217;s largest supermarket chain Albert Heijn.
-The focus of this Flash site is recipes; especially with regard to themes and social networks.
+[Allerhande](https://www.ah.nl/allerhande/) is the free magazine of Holland's largest supermarket chain [Albert Heijn](https://www.ah.nl/).
+The focus of this site is recipes; especially with regard to themes and social networks.
 Where the latter is an implementation of the existing cookbook on ah.nl.
-And another nice benefit of digital is that you can also consult the articles from previous Allerhande issues.<br />
+And another nice benefit of digital is that you can also consult the articles from previous Allerhande issues.
-Thanks to a good team the result was very cool. </p>
+Thanks to a good team the result was very cool.

-<p>Allerhande.nl won the public award Customer Medium of the year 2010.</p>
+Allerhande won the public award Customer Medium of the year 2010.